ehsong/ehsong.github.io/_pages/research.md

 *Working Papers*

-* Song, E. E. The Political Origins of NGO Sector Expansion Under Authoritarianism: Evidence from Case Comparison of Three Post-Communist Countries.
+* The Political Origins of NGO Sector Expansion Under Authoritarianism: Evidence from Case Comparison of Three Post-Communist Countries.
 * Intellectual and Public Discourse on Civil Society in China Under Xi (2013-) (with Runya Qiaoan)
   * Partially funded by Institute for Asian Studies, German Institute for Global and Area Studies (GIGA)
   * Part of the research presented at Digital Scholarship in East Asian Studies Conference, Max Planck Institute, Berlin July 2024 (scheduled)